Your online presence is vitally important to your business and your brand.

 Responsive design exists to solve that challenge.
 Tyler Horvath of Tyton Media explains:

 Every day your website remains non-responsive, you’re losing customers.
-Time to upgrade to a responsive website.
+Time to upgrade to a responsive website design.

 2. Your Web Site Has a Low Search Engine Ranking

 I’m not going to say that all people are lazy, but I do believe that most people prefer things to be easy.